Penns Neck Cemetery

-The Penns Neck Cemetery, also commonly called the Schenck-Covenhoven Cemetery or the Old Conover Graveyard, is a 1730s/40s defunct burial plot within West Windsor Township.
+The Penns Neck Cemetery, also commonly called the Schenck-Covenhoven Cemetery or the Old Conover Graveyard, is a 1730s/40s defunct burial plot within West Windsor, New Jersey.

 The cemetery is now surrounded by the "West Windsor Meadows Neighborhood" campus, which opened in 2024.
 Although this campus is owned by Princeton University, the cemetery is not, and its last owner was the Penns Neck Cemetery Association, which is believed to have been dissolved at some point in the early 20th century, leaving the cemetery "orphaned".

 The cemetery is currently maintained by the University and the congregation of the Princeton Baptist Church of Penns Neck.

 Status

 The cemetery has been deemed "eligible" for the National Register of Historic Places by the New Jersey State Historic Preservation Office since 1997.
 It is one of New Jersey's oldest extant colonial burial grounds and almost all of its stones date from the mid-1700s until the late 1800s.
 Its oldest legible gravestone dates from 1746, and the only exception is one burial in 1941.

 The cemetery is also one of West Windsor's earliest surviving colonial sites, containing the interments of several Township founders, some early area settlers, and possibly a few American Revolutionary War soldiers.
 It was historically used by residents of the nearby 18th-century community of Penns Neck.

 Since the 1880s, several surveys have been made of the cemetery's contents, which currently include 80 to 100 burials, marked by around 130 headstones, footstones, and vaults.
 The gravestones are composed of several different materials, including sandstone, marble, and slate.
 While some are quite legible, others are cracked, broken, flaking, or even missing altogether.
 A handful of missing stones are identified in older surveys, but do not show up in more recent surveys.